Pensions and Retirements

 Other proposals would turn Social Security into something more like a defined-contribution pension system, with each participant having their own individual account.
 These proposals generally come under the label of “privatization”.
 Under privatization, FICA taxes would be paid into a worker’s individual account rather than into a general operating fund.
 In addition, the worker would be given some degree of control over their individual account, and would be permitted to invest their own Social Security contributions (or some fraction of them) in the stock market or in other potentially more-risky ventures.
 At the basic level, these personal accounts would become very much like IRA or 401(k) private investment plans, but financed from a worker’s Social Security taxes.
 Advocates of Social Security privatization argue that money invested in the private marketplace would offer a much better rate of return than the government bonds that the Social Security Trust Fund currently invests in, saving the taxpayer a lot of money and stimulating the economy in the process.

-But what happens if the market tanks just as you are about to retire?
+But what happens if the stock market tanks just as you are about to retire?
 Not only would you lose your company-provided 401(k) investment plan, you would lose your Social Security benefits as well.
 Recent bitter experiences with shortfalls in private retirement plans probably make Social Security privatization proposals politically impossible right now.

 401(k) Retirement Plans